Fascial Manipulation®Stecco Method - Podiatry.

 To book please contact Ian on

-*Please note, level 2 can only be taken if you have passed level 1
+Masterclass can only be undertaken once you have passed level 2.

 In booking you: